The Discord is 18+ only

 Can I be a member if I haven't made a book yet?

 Yes!
-Again, as long as you believe in and agree to our Code of Conduct, there are no other requirements.
+There is no guild membership requirement and no fee to be in the Discord server.
+As for guild membership, as long as you believe in and agree to our Code of Conduct and pay your annual membership dues, there are no other requirements.
 Think of it like this: you can sign up for AO3 without ever posting a fic, and your contributions are equally as valuable to the organization!

 How can I learn to fanbind?